bioinf-mcb/polish-microbiome-project/shallow-shotgun-analysis-workflow/README.md

 ### Snakemake environment setup

-The setup is based on creation of conda environment.
+The setup is based on creation of a conda environment.
 Make sure you have [anaconda](https://www.anaconda.com/) or [miniconda](https://docs.conda.io/en/latest/miniconda.html) installed.

-Create a conda environment with all dependencies (metagenomic analysis tools) used in snakemake rules workflow and snakemake dependencies itself.
+Create the conda environment with all dependencies (metagenomic analysis tools) used in Snakemake rules workflow and snakemake dependencies itself.
 To do this execute the below command from `polish-gut-microbiome/`:

 ~~~bash
 conda env create -n shallow-snakemake -f shallow-shotgun-analysis-workflow/workflow/envs/environment.yml